Tunnelbliick/notosu-doc/src/content/docs/PlayField/Column/column.md

 ### Position, Rotation, and Scale at Time Methods (Continued)

 **Additional Methods:**
+- `OriginPositionAt(double starttime)`: Retrieves the position of the origin at a specific time.
-- `OriginRotationAt(double starttime)`: Gets the rotation of the origin at a specific time.
+- `OriginRotationAt(double starttime)`: Retrieves the rotation of the origin at a specific time.
-- `OriginScaleAt(double starttime)`: Gets the scale of the origin at a specific time.
+- `OriginScaleAt(double starttime)`: Retrieves the scale of the origin at a specific time.
 - `ReceptorPositionAt(double starttime)`: Retrieves the position of the receptor at a given time.
 - `ReceptorRotationAt(double starttime)`: Retrieves the rotation of the receptor at a specified time.
 - `ReceptorScaleAt(double starttime)`: Retrieves the scale of the receptor at a given time.